QuarkNerd/blog/ceberhardt/_posts/2018-10-18-serverless-rust.md

 image: ceberhardt/assets/featured/rust-wasm.jpg
 ---

-In this post, I look at how WebAssembly can be used to create serverless functions and demonstrate a AWS Lambda function written entirely in Rust.
+In this post, I look at how WebAssembly can be used to create serverless functions and demonstrate an AWS Lambda function written entirely in Rust.

 ## WebAssembly